 Whether you love surrounding yourself with books at home or prefer to limit your at-home collection and frequent the library, it’s good to know how to take good care of the books in your possession.
 (Aside: Much as I love reading blogs and researching topics online, for me e-readers don’t come close to curling up with a good, tangible book in hand.
 And whether they belong to me, a friend, or the library, I treat books lovingly.)
+Here are some tips for caring for books.

 Choose the best location

-Books like a temperature of about 70 degrees or cooler—so don’t store your books in a hot attic or place your bookshelf next to heat vents, fireplaces, or heaters.
+Books like a temperature of about 70 degrees or cooler.
+So don’t store your books in a hot attic or place your bookshelf next to heat vents, fireplaces, or heaters.
 Most importantly, books don’t do well with big fluctuations in temperature.
 Like pianos, books are best placed on interior rather than exterior walls where they would experience frequent changes in humidity and temperature.

 For humidity, 45 to 55 percent is ideal.
 High humidity can cause mold growth (keep them out of damp basements), and if the humidity is too low, it can cause the paper and bindings to become brittle and disintegrate.